When Do Credal Sets Stabilize? Fixed-Point Theorems for Credal Set Updates: Main Results

 where $\underline{\mathcal{P}}_\star \coloneqq \lim_{n \rightarrow \infty} \underline{f}^n(\mathcal{P}_0)$ and $\overline{\mathcal{P}}_\star \coloneqq \lim_{n \rightarrow \infty} \overline{f}^n(\mathcal{P}_0)$. \end{proposition}

+\begin{remark} In many of the credal ML models discussed in Section \ref{existence-fp}, each updater $f_E$ is monotone and satisfies a common contraction condition in the Hausdorff metric.
+In such cases, the induced lower and upper envelope maps $\underline f$ and $\overline f$ inherit the assumptions of Theorem \ref{fixed-point-convergence}, and the structural and numerical diagnostics in Section \ref{existence-fp} can be applied directly to the family $(f_E)_{E \in \mathcal E}$.

-Two remarks are in order.
-First, as we can see from the statement of Proposition \ref{controlling}, we need to ensure that the Hausdorff limit $\lim_{n \rightarrow \infty} \bigcirc_{i=1}^n f_{E_i}(\mathcal{P}_0)$ exists on a case by case basis.
-In other words, we need more mathematical structure around how the functions $f_E$ update our initial credal set $\mathcal{P}_0$; We cannot gauge their limiting behavior (when composed with one another) at the level of generality that we work on in Proposition \ref{controlling}.
-Two simple sufficient conditions are (a) that the $f_{E_i}$'s are all strict Hausdorff contraction whose Lipschitz constants multiply to $0$, or (b) that the images of the $f_{E_i}$'s form a nested chain whose diameters shrink to $0$.
+However, Proposition \ref{controlling} also shows that this is not sufficient, by itself, to control the limiting behavior of arbitrary compositions: For each $\mathcal{P}_0 \in \mathscr{C}$, the existence of the Hausdorff limit $\lim_{n \to \infty} \bigcirc_{i=1}^n f_{E_i}(\mathcal{P}_0)$ must still be checked on a case-by-case basis.
+In other words, we need additional mathematical structure on how the maps $f_E$ update the initial credal set $\mathcal{P}_0$; Their long-run behavior, when composed, cannot be determined at the level of generality of Proposition \ref{controlling}.
+Two simple sufficient scenarios are: (a) all $f_{E_i}$ are strict Hausdorff contractions with a common Lipschitz constant $L<1$, or (b) the sets $f_{E_n} \circ \cdots \circ f_{E_1}(\mathcal{P}_0)$ form a nested chain whose diameters shrink to $0$.
+We prove that they are indeed sufficient in Appendix \ref{proof-lemma-suff}.

-Second, alas CBDL does not satisfy the order-preserving condition, as (generalized) Bayes' updating is well known to dilate \citep{SeidenfeldWasserman1993}.
-Some mechanisms that satisfy the order-preserving condition can be found in \citet{caprio2023constriction}.
+Notice also that, alas, CBDL does not satisfy the order-preserving condition, as (generalized) Bayes' updating is well known to dilate \citep{SeidenfeldWasserman1993}.
+Some mechanisms that satisfy the order-preserving condition can be found in \citet{caprio2023constriction}. \end{remark}

-Notice that the only information we get from Corollary \ref{fixed-point-convergence} about the convergence rate of $(\mathcal{P}_n)$ is that it is sublinear and governed by $\psi$.
-For example, if $\psi$ satisfies additional properties---e.g. Lipschitzianity or $\psi(t)=qt$, with $q \in (0,1)$---the rate becomes tractable, as the setting becomes similar to Banach’s.
-It is also worth mentioning that there is an active literature studying the convergence speed for Boyd-Wong-type contractions under extra assumptions on the structure of $\psi$ \citep{GuptaMansotra2023,GautamKaur2022,SinghEtAl2022,DasAhmadBag2024}.

-\begin{example}[CBDL, continued] Before concluding this section, let us find the rate of convergence for the sequence $(\mathcal{P}_n)$ in Example \ref{example2}.
-From the proof of Proposition \ref{prop: cbdl_cont_psi} in Appendix~\ref{appendix: proof for prop 3}, the control function that we found is